 No matter your personal style, budget, home type, or aesthetic goals, most design plans start with a color scheme, and most color schemes start with choosing a neutral color.
-As we know, neutrals can go many different directions, which makes them appealing color choices—and one such great color choice is brown.
+As we know, neutrals can go in many different directions, which makes them appealing color choices—and one such great color choice is brown.

 Wood tones, leathers, natural and organic textures, and even metals like brass and bronze all come in a range of brown hues that work in a variety of contexts.
 If making the first move to develop a color story seems overwhelming, we have the solution: tons of inspiration for colors that pair easily and effectively with brown.